-Electronic invoicing in The United Arab Emirates
+Electronic invoicing in the United Arab Emirates

 The United Arab Emirates is on the verge of a major transformation in electronic invoicing.